nasuni-labs/local-nasuni-management-mcp-server/README.md

 **Required Permissions:**
 - Manage All Filers or a set of Filers
+- Filer Access (Manage All Filers (super user) or intended subset of Filers)
 - Manage Volume Settings (Can't add/delete).

 ### Volume Operations